jc-benchmarkcorp/anthos/README.md

 **VPC**

-You will need to create a VPC network with a subnet and two secondary IP ranges based on how many clusters you would like to build (reading this now makes me realize I should include Terraform modules for this as well)
+You will need to create a VPC network with a subnet and two secondary IP ranges based on how many clusters you would like to build

 # What to do once you clone